-You can select and deploy container-based applications from Google Cloud Platform Marketplace to your Google Kubernetes Engine cluster.
+You can select and deploy container-based applications from GCP Marketplace to your Google Kubernetes Engine cluster.

 To see the applications that you can install, in GCP Console, open the GKE Applications page, and click Deploy from GCP Marketplace.

 To deploy an application to your cluster, follow these steps:

 - To see information about an app, including its pricing, select the app.

 Select the Kubernetes cluster that you want to deploy the app to.
 If you want to create a new cluster, click Create cluster.

 Select a Namespace to use for the application.
 Namespaces are a way to divide cluster resources among multiple users or teams.

 In the App instance name box, enter a name for the app, such as